 In honor of Super Bowl Sunday, I decided to take a break from cooking dinner and make a pie.
 Dad requested a chocolate pie that wasn’t made from instant pudding.
 Challenge wholeheartedly accepted.

-First, I laid out a raw pie crust onto a pie platter.
-I had to roll it out, which ended a few tears at the edge of the pie crust.
-I smoothed the pie crust with my fingers to repair the tears.
-Then, I used a fork to punch holes in the crust.
-I couldn’t get to the toaster oven, so my parents helped me get the pie crust in and out of the oven.
-Barrier-Free Tip: Next time, I’m going to get an Oreo crust or Graham Cracker crust that is ready to go.
+After laying out a raw pie crust onto a pie platter, my attempt to roll it out, ended in a few tears at the edge of the pie crust.
+Once the pie crust tears became smoothed over by my fingers, I used a fork to punch holes in the crust.
+Since the toaster was blocked, my parents helped me get the pie crust in the oven.
+Barrier-Free Tip: To avoid having to bake the pie crust, an Oreo crust seems to me a delicious alternative.

-Then, I attempted to chop 6-1/2 ounces of bittersweet chocolate.
-First, I attempted to use a knife to chop the chocolate, but it would not go through.
-Then, I tried to separate the bricks of chocolate with my hands, but it was taking too long.
-So, my mom took over.
-I’m going to have to think about how to overcome this barrier.
+The next task was to chop 6-1/2 ounces of bittersweet chocolate.
+My first strategy was to use a knife to chop the chocolate, but it would not go through.
+The next attempt involved an attempt to separate the bricks of chocolate with my hands, but it was taking too long.
+Running out of ideas and time, my mom took over.

-I poured the sugar mixture into a medium saucepan and whisked the mixture together.
-Then, I mixed in the milk and egg yolks.
-I stirred the ingredients together over medium heat until it came to a boil and start to thicken.
-I took the saucepan from the stove.
-Then, I used the whisk to stir in the chocolate, 2 teaspoons of vanilla extract and 2 tablespoons of butter until everything became combined.
+Once the sugar mixture had been whisked together in a medium saucepan, as well as the milk and egg yolks, I continued to stir until it came to a boil and starting to thicken.
+I took the saucepan from the stove, then whisked the chocolate, 2 teaspoons of vanilla extract and 2 tablespoons of butter together until everything became combined.

 The saucepan was still hot and I needed to get the pie in the fridge soon, so my mom helped me transfer the pudding to the pie crust.
 After the pie chilled in the fridge for a few hours it was ready to serve.
-The recipe says to let it chill for four hours.
-I did not let it chill for that long, but it was still amazing.
+Though, the pie didn’t chill in the fridge for four hours as instructed, it was still amazing.
 My family loved this pie, especially with Reddi-wip.

 This recipe came from Ree’s blog, The Pioneer Woman.